-Rauðfeldsgjá gorge or Rauðfeldargjá, as it is also called depending on the declension of the male name Rauðfeldur, got its name from a tragedy which happened here on the south-side of the peninsula.
+Rauðfeldsgjá gorge or Rauðfeldargjá, as it is also called depending on the declension of the male name Rauðfeldur and the name preferred by the locals, got its name from a tragedy that happened here on the south side of the peninsula.
 This story can be found in the Saga of Bárður Snæfellsás, which is the story of the first settlers of this area.

 Cousins were playing on the beach and one of them, Rauðfeldur, pushed his cousin, Helga, onto an iceberg which then drifted away with her to Greenland, but she was not harmed.

-Helga's father, Bárður Snæfellsás, who is said to have been half a man half a troll, got so angry at his nephew Rauðfeldur that he threw him into the gorge.
+Helga's father, Bárður Snæfellsás, who is said to have been half a man and half a troll, got so angry at his nephew Rauðfeldur that he threw him into the gorge.
 Thus the name.
 After killing Rauðfeldur, Bárður also killed his other nephew, Sölvi, at Sölvahamar cliff by Arnarstapi.
-After this family tragedy Bárður disappeared into Snæfellsjökull glacier.
+After this family tragedy, Bárður disappeared into the Snæfellsjökull glacier.

-I have told you the story of Bárður Snæfellsás in another blog where I show you the places on the south side of the Snæfellsnes peninsula, which are mentioned in this very interesting Saga.
-Bárður is now the Protector of the Snæfellsnes peninsula.
+I have told you the story of Bárður Snæfellsás in another travel-blog where I show you the places on the south side of the Snæfellsnes peninsula, which are mentioned in this very interesting Saga.
+Bárður has ever since been the Protector of the Snæfellsnes peninsula.

 There is a beautiful view of Breiðavík cove and Klifhraun lava field from Rauðfeldsgjá, as you can see in my photo above.

-We are now ca 213 km from the capital city Reykjavík - here you can see the exact location of the gorge on the map.
-Next stop will be at one of the main attractions of Snæfellsnes peninsula, Arnarstapi, but I just want to give you a little peak into one of the caves, Sönghellir or the Singing Cave, on the side road 570, just before we reach Arnarstapi.
+We are now some 213 km from the capital city Reykjavík - here you can see the exact location of the gorge on the map.
+The next stop will be at one of the main attractions of Snæfellsnes peninsula, Arnarstapi, but I just want to give you a little peek into one of the caves, Sönghellir or the Singing Cave, on the side road 570, just before we reach Arnarstapi.

-Sönghellir - the Singing Cave or the Cave of Song is a well known cave on the Snæfellsnes peninsula and the echo or acoustics in this small cave are excellent.
+Sönghellir - the Singing Cave or the Cave of Song is a well-known cave on the Snæfellsnes peninsula, and the echo or acoustics in this small cave is excellent.

-According the the Saga of Bárður Snæfellsás he stayed in this cave with his men while he was building the farm at Laugarbrekka where he later settled.
+According to the Saga of Bárður Snæfellsás, he stayed in this cave with his men while he was building the farm at Laugarbrekka where he later settled.